• Skip to primary navigation

 How tall do elderberry bushes get?

 Mature elderberry bushes can reach a height of 10 to 15 feet tall.
-However, most will only reach a height of around 8 – 9 feet in their native environment.
+However, most will only reach a height of around 8 – 9 feet.

 Conclusion